 Location: 675 E. Foothill Blvd, Azuza California

-The fact that the Azuza Foothill drive-in has survived where over 100 others in Southern California have not is amazing in itself, the fact that it is still a single screen venue is incredible.
-The Azuza still possesses a fabulous neon marquee that is only done justice when viewed at night, (see link at bottom of page for night shots).
+The fact that the Azuza Foothill drive-in survived so long even as a single screen is incredible.
+The Azuza possessed a fabulous neon marquee that was only done justice when viewed at nigh.
 For much of its life the Azuza was operated and owned by Edwards Theatres.
 Along with the Edwards drive-in at East Arcadia, both remained as single screen locations.
 They must have traded well on the film product supplied as the conventional wisdom suggests multiple screens are required to run first release films.

 The Azuza drive-in has a very large capacity with still a good deal of space toward the rear that does not contain speaker posts.
 The drive-in still uses in-car speakers.
 Porta-loos are an unsightly addition to the rear of the snack bar building, a necessity with a full house in Summer and local city requirements.
 This drive-in also has blue bins spread across the lot, another unusual feature.